Today’s teardown a Regent DVD player manufactured in January 2005.

 Opening the unit up and the layout is very modular

 A conventional power supply board (With step-down transformer and bridge rectifier) housing the control buttons (that go straight to a connector) on the left.
 The main board on the right covered with a metal RF shield that also doubles as a heatsink for two ic’s.
 In the centre attached to the upper part is the read head sled and DVD motor.
 The composite video connectors have their own mini PCB as do the status LEDs.

 This is the DVD motor drive and read head (Front and Back) I was a little surprised that the read sled is driven via a standard motor with gearing gogs rather than directly by a stepper motor, again another indication this was a cheap model.

 This is the main PCB The large chip ESS Vibratto II is a single chip DVD solution, surrounded by some RAM and Flash memory.
 The second ESS chip (6603) is the RF amplifier connected to the DVD read head.
 The large die is a 0.13 μm digital die, I chose to look at some of the peripheral chips to take die photos of.

 In the top left of the board is the Amtek AM5868S which is a multi-channel motor driver for the DVD spindle and the read sled positioning motors.

 The four repeated blocks are very obvious (4x spindle driver and 4x sled driver discussed in the datasheet).

 Here is the block diagram from the datasheet And here is the (1.86 x 1.33 mm) die

 You can clearly see from left to right the digital latch circuit, the resistor network in the centre next to the binary weighted elements of each channel.
-In the application notes the analog signal from the left and right channels go to an op amp, buffering the output.
+The analog signal from the left and right channels go to an op amp, buffering the output (According to application notes.)